 As we know, diversity has become a topic in the public square.
 Many companies realize the full force of implementing diverse, equitable and inclusive policies.
 As Latinos conclude celebrating Hispanic Heritage Month this week, emphasizing representation remains relevant as ever.

 In 2020, we looked at how DEI could bond communication and Hispanics.
 As communication professionals, one of our jobs is creating platforms for the underrepresented to tell stories.
 When Hispanics see themselves represented, they feel properly epitomized.

 More than 60 million Latinos (20 percent of the U.S. population) hail from various countries, with different cultures, heritages, customs, traditions and consumption patterns.
 Each brings a flavor to storytelling, which can entice audiences of all backgrounds.

 PR parlance: Latino or Latinx?

 U.S.-born Latino youth, who within the last decade experienced the fastest population growth, consider themselves Latino.
 They remain eager to embrace their heritage, even though their acculturation and speaking levels are predominantly English-leaning.

 Latinx is one of many broad labels trying to describe a large, diverse community.
-Its use will forever be up for debate.
-But it’s best to avoid using it unless you’re addressing younger individuals who are pro-gender equity.
+Its use remains up for debate.
+But it’s best to avoid it unless you’re addressing younger individuals who are pro-gender equity.

 Remote work and multicultural communication

 It’s been almost two years since the COVID-19 pandemic started.
 The corporate landscape certainly has changed.
-Remote work is likely here to stay, and the emergence of a hybrid workplace is making itself known.
+Remote work likely is here to stay.
+Emergence of the hybrid workplace is making itself known.
 It's uncertain whether this will increase or decrease the organizational challenge of establishing more effective multicultural communication, especially among Hispanics.